Supraventricular Tachycardia (SVT)

 What Causes Supraventricular Tachycardia (SVT)?

 SVT can be congenital, which means a child is born with it.
-Or SVT can develop later in life.
-Sometimes SVT happens because of other heart conditions.
+Or it can develop later in life.
+Sometimes it happens because of other heart conditions.

 Supraventricular tachycardia usually affects infants, young kids, and teens.